-Fall winds are beginning to roll in to Texas and excitement is building as Austinites and music enthusiasts alike count down the days to the 16th annual Austin City Limits Music Festival (October 6 - 8 & October 12- 15).
-This year, festival goers will be looking forward to headliners such as Chance The Rapper, Red Hot Chili Peppers and Jay-Z, but locals know to look out for Austin’s very own home-grown artists, who are credited with making the city the Live Music Capital of the World®.
+Fall winds are beginning to roll in to Texas and excitement is building as Austinites and music enthusiasts alike count down the days to the 17th annual Austin City Limits Music Festival (October 5-7 and October 12-14).
+This year, festival-goers will be looking forward to headliners such as Paul McCartney, Metallica and Arctic Monkeys but locals know to look out for Austin’s own home-grown artists, who are credited with making the city the Live Music Capital of the World®.

 Credit Charles Reagan Hackleman.

 Like what you hear so far?
-Listen to these local artists and more with the official Music Austin 2017 ACL Spotify playlist and son't miss your chance to experience the quintessential weekend of live music in Austin - purchase your tickets today!
+Don't miss your chance to experience the quintessential weekend of live music in Austin - purchase your tickets today!

 Contributed by Rowen Gregorcyk-Landrey, Visit Austin Marketing Communications Intern